JimDesu/basis-lang/README.md

 - Direct semantic match to Hexagonal Architecture... you can reason about impacts with the ease of Haskell, but without having to learn category theory.
 - Bounded scope of side effects to simplify review of AI-generated code -- unlike most imperative languages, you get the bound of what can happen at each signature.
 - Basis is designed to be useable as a general purpose language that can handle both high level and low level coding, but it has safety features that render it inherently less space and time efficient than languages like C and Zig.
 If you're writing an OS Kernel, you won't regret trying out Zig. &#9786;

 ### Guiding Principles:
-- RAII should be orthogonal to the type-system

 - No non-local state access
 - The fundamental datatype is a buffer
 - Mutation succeeds fully or fails fully